marijnh/Eloquent-JavaScript/20_node.md

 A caret character (`^`) in front of the version number for a dependency in `package.json` indicates that any version compatible with the given number may be installed.
-So for example `"^2.3.0"` would mean that any version greater than or equal to 2.3.0 and less than 3.0.0 is allowed.
+So, for example, `"^2.3.0"` would mean that any version greater than or equal to 2.3.0 and less than 3.0.0 is allowed.

 {{index publishing}}

 The `npm` command is also used to publish new packages or new versions of packages.
-If you `npm publish` in a ((directory)) that has a `package.json` file, it will publish a package with the name and version listed in the JSON file to the registry.
-Anyone can publish packages to NPM—though only under a package name that isn't in use yet, since it would be somewhat scary if random people could update existing packages.
+If you run `npm publish` in a ((directory)) that has a `package.json` file, it will publish a package with the name and version listed in the JSON file to the registry.
+Anyone can publish packages to NPM—though only under a package name that isn't in use yet since it would be somewhat scary if random people could update existing packages.

 Since the `npm` program is a piece of software that talks to an open